naifmuazzam/WebsiteStatus/README.md

 ## Usage

-1. Compile the program using the following command:
-`gcc webstats.c -o webstats`
+1. Compile the program using the following command: `gcc webstats.c -o webstats`
-`run the program by ./webstats`
+2. Run the compiled program: `run the program by ./webstats`
+3. Follow the prompts to enter the website you want to check.

+# License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Author

+[KraKeN]

+## Acknowledgments

+- Inspired by the need to quickly check website status.
+- Thanks ChatGPT for assisting in creating this README.md file.